tcyrus-archive/IodineSSOAndroid/README.md

 # IodineSSOAndroid
-Roman Kasparian did a good portion of the work.
+Roman Kasparian was the project manager.